 - Develop and present a team profile and season plan which should be constantly reviewed

 - Provide a season diary for the team that is being coached.
 The diary provides evidence of a coach’s ability to Plan, Do & Review.
 Coaches should use the World Rugby Coach’s diary (or similar) to record their coaching over the season.
 This will be reviewed by an World Rugby Educator at different stages of the season.

 - Assess your current team and outline a vision for the season (driven by your team strengths & weaknesses)

 Practical on site Evaluation(s)

 - The coach must me assessed twice in their own coaching environment.
 If logistics prove to be a major constraint one of these evaluations may be completed by video and online interview.

-Please email Fran Mason for more info.
+Please email Rugby Development Coordinator Fran Mason for more information.